lpecyna/SoftSlidingGym/README.md

-# SoftGym for DLO following
+# SoftSlidingGym - environment for soft object following
-This repository contains a new benchmark environment based on the rope flatten <a href="https://sites.google.com/view/softgym/home">SoftGym</a> environment.
+This repository contains a benchmark environment based on the rope flatten <a href="https://sites.google.com/view/softgym/home">SoftGym</a> environment.
+At the current stage, included envrionemnt allows sliding along the deformable linear object (DLO) with a two finger gripper.
 An adapted Soft Actor-Critic algorithm benchmark for this environment can be found in [SoftAgent DLO following](https://github.com/lpecyna/Softagent_rope_following).

 The original <a href="https://sites.google.com/view/softgym/home">SoftGym</a> is a set of benchmark environments for deformable object manipulation including tasks involving fluid, cloth and rope.
 It is built on top of the Nvidia FleX simulator and has standard Gym API for interaction with RL agents.
 A number of RL algorithms benchmarked on SoftGym can be found in <a href="https://github.com/Xingyu-Lin/softagent">SoftAgent</a>